LuccaHiratsuca/nosql-qa/README.md

   4. **For Textual/Mixed Queries:**
      - Computes the embedding of the question and retrieves top relevant documents using cosine similarity.
   5. Combines both numeric and textual results into a final prompt and calls the LLM to generate a complete answer.
+  6. Returns the answer along with the `excel_id` (i.e., the file used) for traceability.

 ---